 The Western herbal medicine Milk Thistle (St Mary's Thistle) contains potent antioxidants that scavenge free radicals in the liver and support the healthy structure and functioning of the liver cells.
 It aids normal liver metabolism, stimulates the production and flow of bile, inhibits inflammation, and has traditionally been taken to relieve indigestion, bloating and abdominal discomfort.

 Chinese liver tonic herbs

 In TCM, conditions associated with stagnant Liver Qi are commonly treated with Liver tonic herbs.
-Examples include Bupleurum (which is traditionally believed to support Liver function and help regulate the flow of Qi and Blood and promote their dispersal throughout the body), and Baical Skullcap and Chen Pi (which help stimulate the production and flow of bile).
+Examples include Bupleurum (which is traditionally believed to support Liver function and help regulate the flow of Qi and Blood and promote their dispersal throughout the body), and Baical Skullcap and Citrus Peel (which help stimulate the production and flow of bile).
 Goji Berries and Rehmannia provide additional benefits (particularly when fatigue or stress are present), and the cooling effects of Chinese Dandelion and Baical Skullcap may also be employed to help drain excess Heat and Fire from the Liver.

 Diet and lifestyle recommendations for sluggish liver function

 - Don’t smoke, take recreational drugs, or drink alcohol.
 If you do drink, limit your alcohol consumption to no more than two standard drinks per day, and make sure you have at least a few alcohol-free days each week

 - Limit your caffeine consumption too; too much of it may contribute to Liver Qi stagnation